saurontech/USB-4604-BE-linux-driver/misc/udev/readme.txt

 		Please adjust the serial numbers according to the output of the udevadm command.

 	3. the ‘99-usb4604-fixed-serialnum-usbsocket.rule’
-		this example combinds the previous 2 examples and assign a fixed name only when a specific device is connected to a specific serial socket.
+		this example combines the previous 2 examples and assign a fixed name only when a specific device is connected to a specific serial socket.

-	If one desires to write its own rule, it is very important to notice that a rule can only combind attributes of the child and one parent.
+	If one desires to write its own rule, it is very important to notice that a rule can only combine attributes of the child and one parent.
 	If the attributs are spreaded over multiple parents, one must use ENV{} to create environment variables to combine multiple rules.

 3. applying the customized rule to UDEV